 Day 5 - Big Chimgan Peak

 Big Chimgan Peak summit day.
-Today is the most challenging day as the trek reaches it’s highest point with the summiting of Big Chimgan peak (3309m) before descending to the Beldersey River.
-Big Chimgan is the highest peak in the area, and offers fantastic panoramic views.
+Today is the most challenging day as the trek reaches its highest point with the summiting of Big Chimgan peak (3309m) before descending to the Beldersey River.
+Big Chimgan is the highest peak in the area and offers fantastic panoramic views.

-You begin walking from your camp at Takhta Pass head up along the ridge, walking around subsidiary peaks of the massif, eventually emerging on the north east side of the mountain with the ‘steel tripod’ on the summit ridge and the main summit now in view.
-There are great views of the Charvak Reservoir and of the neighbouring towns and distant mountain ranges of Kazakhstan and Kyrgyzstan.
+You begin walking from your camp at Takhta Pass head up along the ridge, walking around subsidiary peaks of the massif, eventually emerging on the northeast side of the mountain with the ‘steel tripod’ on the summit ridge and the main summit now in view.
+There are great views of the Charvak Reservoir and of the neighboring towns and distant mountain ranges of Kazakhstan and Kyrgyzstan.
 Reaching the actual summit peak from the tripod requires the team to ascend some broken terrain that is exposed in places.
 The summit can be reached in approximately 3 hours, with about 1 and a half hours for the descent back down to the pass, and lunch, before continuing the descent down to the Beldersey river.

-Heading down from the pass, follow the stream all the way down until you meet another ridge, head up past the shepherds tent and continue up the ridge, the last major ascent of the expedition.
-Near the top we will see some ancient Petroglyphs.
+Heading down from the pass, follow the stream all the way down until you meet another ridge, head up past the shepherd’s tent and continue up the ridge, the last major ascent of the expedition.
+Near the top, we will see some ancient Petroglyphs.
 Your camp for this evening is on the Kumbil Pass (2350m)